For Medical Professionals

 The American Cancer Society recommends against MRI screening for women whose lifetime risk of breast cancer is less than 15%.

 What’s New?
 American College of Radiology (ACR) and Society of Breast Imaging (SBI) now recommend that ALL women should be evaluated for breast cancer risk no later than age 30 (review personal and family history and complete risk-assessment).

 Age 21-24: No screening needed.

-Age 25-65: Women should have an HPV test every 5 years.
-If HPV testing is not available, women can get screened with an HPV/PAP cotest every 5 years, or a PAP test every three years.
+Age 25-65: Women should have an HPV test every five years.
+If HPV testing is not available, women can get screened with an HPV/PAP co-test every five years, or a PAP test every three years.

 Age 65 and older: No screening needed if a series of prior tests were normal.

 What’s New?
 There are two major diﬀerences from previous guidelines: